 - Fat: With SIBO, the bacteria deconjugate the bile.
 This leads to the formation of free bile acids.
 This free bile acids damage the intestinal lining, and impairs fat-soluble nutrients such as vitamins A, D and E. Fat malabsorption produces visible signs, including oily, smelly, and floating stools.
 Health effects include weight loss and fatigue.

-Few other Reasons for Weight loss and SIBO You Should Know About.
+Reasons for Weight loss and SIBO (Small Intestinal Bacterial Overgrowth) That You Should Know About.

 - Common symptoms for people with SIBO include acid reflux, nausea or feeling full even when you’re on an empty stomach.
 This sensation make it difficult to have an interest in eating.